 Unlike any of the other spots on this list, Yellowstone features numerous colorful hot springs, geysers, and mud pots, thanks to the volcanic power, stirring underneath its 3,500 square miles of bedrock.
 You may have heard of the most famous of these—Old Faithful, a cone geyser that erupts every 44 to 125 minutes.

 At Yellowstone, you can trek through the lush forests, hike across the mountains, or sit and relax beside the lakes.
-And you’re sure to see some of the large number of wildlife that live there including bears, wolves, and bison.
+You’re sure to see a large number of wildlife that live there, including bears, wolves, and bison.

 7. Alta Lakes, Colorado

 We hope you have your skis packed for our next stop—Alta Lakes in Telluride, Colorado.
 Located in southwest Colorado and on the opposite side of the Telluride Ski Resort, Alta Lakes provides a superb elevated location for your campervan excursion.
 And it’s truly an ideal destination whether you’re traveling in the summer or winter.

 Shift into low gear and get ready to do some lake hiking and sightseeing around the Alta Lakes Ghost Town historic structures.
 Plus, you’ll see firsthand some of the most beautiful alpine views of your life!

 Please note that there are some free camping spots in the area, but they are limited, and facilities are sparse, so be prepared.
 This is not a spot for what you’d call “glamping.”

 8. Arches National Park, Utah

 If you’re a fan of contrasting colors, textures, and varying landscapes, you’ll love number 8 on our list: Arches National Park.
 This park spans over 76,000 acres and, just as its name suggests, features more than 2,000 natural sandstone arches, pinnacles, fins, and boulders.